Event Cinemas: V-Max

 V-Max cinemas feature enhanced film display, picture quality, and immersive surround sound.
 The screens at V-Max used to be a minimum width of 25 meters or greater, however, that was lowered to 20 metres in 2010.
 V-Max cinemas are placed in large auditoriums which feature larger seats, stadium seating and wider arm-rests.
-Some locations also feature Dolby Atmos.
+Select locations also feature Dolby Atmos.
 The V-Max format is also provided at many Event Cinemas sites in Australia and New Zealand.

 V-Max Cinemas are usually separate from the normal cinema complexes, like the Gold Class.
 There are certain locations that has Dolby Atmos surround sound included in their V-Max cinemas (brackets indicating).
 V-Max Cinema locations include: